On Diffusion Modeling for Anomaly Detection: Diffusion Time Estimation

 \subsection{Non-parametric Model}

 The posterior over diffusion time given by \Cref{eq:posterior_dataset} can potentially be used as a non-parametric approach to anomaly detection.
-Indeed it is interesting that similar to k-NN anomaly detection, the nearest neighbor to a given point is used to estimate its diffusion time.

-The approximation of log-sum-exp using the maximum value (nearest neighbor) becomes less accurate for larger timesteps, in which a point has a comparable distance to several points in the dataset.
-We found that instead of setting the scale parameter $b$ based on the distance to the closest point, approximating log-sum-exp using the average distance to k-nearest neighbors of the input point works better in practice.
+The approximation of log-sum-exp using the maximum value (nearest neighbour) becomes less accurate for larger timesteps, in which a point has a comparable distance to several points in the dataset.
+We found that instead of setting the scale parameter $b$ based on the distance to the closest point, approximating log-sum-exp using the average distance to k-nearest neighbours of the input point works better in practice.
 The non-parametric estimator is then: